Naomi Stead

 Naomi Stead is an architectural academic, scholar and critic, based in Melbourne, Australia.
 She is currently the Director of the Design and Creative Practice Enabling Capability Platform at RMIT University, Australia.

 Early years and education

 Naomi Stead was born in February 1975 and grew up in Adelaide, South Australia.
 She studied architecture at the Louise Laybourne School of Architecture, University of South Australia, graduating with a Bachelor of Architecture with first class honours in 1998.
 Stead's PhD, ‘On the Object of the Museum and its Architecture’, was conferred by The University of Queensland in 2004.
+The Project, supervised by John Macarthur and Antony Moulis, examined recent developments in museum architecture, with particular reference to Daniel Libeskind's Jewish Museum (Berlin) and the National Museum of Australia (Canberra) designed by ARM.